goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

   $ bin/paster serve debug.ini

-When you now repeat the steps that led to the exception, you will see the relevant traceback in your browser, along with the ability to view the corresponding source code and to issue Python commands for inspection.
+When you then repeat the steps that led to the exception, you will see the relevant traceback in your browser, along with the ability to view the corresponding source code and to issue Python commands for inspection.